On the fundamental tone of immersions and submersions: Riemannian Submersions

-Let $\D\subset T\M$ denote the smooth distribution on $\M$ consisting of vertical vectors; $\D$ is clearly integrable, the fibers of the submersion being its maximal integral leaves.
+Let $\D\subset T\M$ denote the smooth distribution on $\M$ consisting of vertical vectors.
 The orthogonal distribution $\D^\perp$ is the smooth rank $k$ distribution on $\M$ consisting of horizontal vectors.
 The {\em second fundamental form} of the fibers is a symmetric tensor $\alpha^\F:\D\times\D\to\D^\perp$, defined by

 where $W$ is a vertical extension of $w$.
 The {\em mean curvature vector} of the fiber is the horizontal vector field $\hf$ defined by $\hf=\tr\alpha^\F$.
-In terms of a orthonormal frame, we have
+In terms of an orthonormal frame, we have

 where $\{e_1,\ldots,e_{n-k}\}$ is a local orthonormal frame to the fiber at $p$.
-The fibers are {\em minimal} submanifolds of $\M$ when $\hf\equiv0$, and are {\em totally geodesic} when $\alpha^\F=0$.
+The fibers are {\em minimal} submanifolds of $\M$ when $\hf\equiv0$, and are {\em totally geodesic} when $\alpha^\F\equiv0$.

 We need some formulas relating the derivatives of $\pi$-related objects in $\M$ and $B$.
 Let us start with the divergence of vector fields.